Beginners Acrylic Impressionistic Seascape Course

 This 3 part video will provide you with a great introduction to creating professional, expressive, impressionistic seascapes in Acrylics.

-Here is a couple of recent quotes from my students:
+Here are a couple of recent quotes from my students:

 “I bought Wills seascape lesson – I have seen many artists on youtube and very few lessons unless you buy buy buy – but Will – you share more then you take my money – not only am I impressed with that – I learnt more in your seascape about colour and limited palette and tonal value then I have ever learnt from anyone.
 With your teaching I can go on to create my own works – you are an awesome person and artist and teacher – thankyou”

 “Hi Will, I like the Seascape course and it has given me a lot of insights in the working process when painting in acrylics…I like to thank you for sharing so much valuable information, it is so generous of you!
 You have so much high quality advice for aspiring artists on this site and it’s just great to have found it.”

 The downloads require broadband and can take about 10 minutes to download.